shailshouryya/Fun-Projects/README.md

 * [High Level Overview of Apache Spark](https://hackernoon.com/high-level-overview-of-apache-spark-c225a0a162e9)
 * [Deconstructing Serverless Computing Part 1: A new layer of abstraction](https://hackernoon.com/deconstructing-serverless-computing-part-1-a-new-layer-of-abstraction-98c15334e4f7)
 * [bigml](https://bigml.com/ml101/)
+* [This is what's on Bill Gates' 2019 summer reading list: War, blood and the future of capitalism](https://www.zdnet.com/article/this-is-whats-on-bill-gates-2019-summer-reading-list-war-blood-and-the-future-of-capitalism/) - ZDNet, By Liam Tung | May 21, 2019 -- 10:50 GMT (03:50 PDT) | Topic: Microsoft -- Bill Gates' 2109 [sic] summer reading list is shaped by his attraction to books about upheaval.

 ## Computer Science Fundamentals
 * memory